The Truth About Freezing Your Credit

 How Credit Freezes Work

-Credit freezes are a fast and convenient way to ensure that you know about your credit.
+Credit freezes are a fast and convenient way to ensure that you know where your credit stands.
 Comment about credit freezes in the section below.

 Web Links: